dschlenk/opennms-cookbook/README.md

 ### Other Recipes

 * `opennms::nsclient` installs the optional nsclient data collection plugin and uses the template for etc/nsclient-datacollection-config.xml.
+* `opennms::xml` installs the optional xml data collection plugin and uses the template for etc/xml-datacollection-config.xml.

 ### Template Overview